 The Bridgeport Masonic Lodge #162 is located in Bridgeport, Indiana, on the far west side of Indianapolis, Indiana.
-Our stated meetings are held on the first Wednesday of every month at 7:00 pm.
+Our stated meetings are held on the second Wednesday of every month at 7:00 pm, and is preceded by a community dinner which starts at 6:00pm.
 We invite all brothers to come and visit us at our meetings.

 The History of Bridgeport Lodge No. 162, F. & A. M.

 In 1853, Bridgeport had a population of about 100, among them were several Masons.
 In the surrounding community there were also a number of Masons, all belonging to various Masonic Lodges.
 Their only contact with other Lodges was by horseback or driving horses.
 At that time, the National Road was a toll road and very narrow.
 In bad weather driving was a rather difficult task due to mud holes.
 As a result, visiting other Lodges was very infrequent.
 Several of the Masons in Bridgeport decided to do something about it and they did.

 On February 6, 1854, the Grand Lodge looked with favor on their request to establish a Masonic Lodge in Bridgeport and granted them dispensation to organize Bridgeport Lodge No. 162 F.&A.M.
 These hardy pioneers erected a two story frame building located on Highway 840 and Bridgeport Road.
 The street floor was used as a general store and was rented to John Ingling.
 On May 24, 1854, the Grand Lodge granted the new Lodge a Charter which was signed by:

 SAM G. OWEN